Relevant Public Lands

 This process is outlined in detail in the methodology section of the Report.

-Each parcel of land within the report has been assigned a class which reflects the level of constraints associated with the area based on the high-level assessment carried out as part of this report.
-The level of known constraints has, in turn, an impact on the steps required to bring the land to a stage where housing can be delivered and, therefore, on the associated timelines.
-It is estimated that a Class 1 site may take up to 6 years for the delivery of homes while Class 2 and 3 sites could take considerably longer.
-The Report identifies the indicative potential for the state lands, and will require consultation and more detailed assessment to determine the specific proposals.
+Each parcel of land within the report has been assigned a classification which reflects the known level of constraints associated with the lands based on the high-level assessment carried out as part of this report.
+The level of known constraints has, in turn, impact on the steps required to bring the land to a stage where housing can be delivered and, therefore, on the associated timelines.
+It is estimated that a Class 1 site may take up to 7 years for the delivery of homes while Class 2 and 3 sites could take considerably longer.
+This timeline is also dependent on the land being made available for development.

-The Report is advisory and cannot mandate the transfer or repurposing of the land identified.
+The Report is advisory and does not mandate the transfer or repurposing of the land identified.
 The Report is for consideration by the Government.
-The LDA will continue to work with Government and key stakeholder to explore opportunities on the site identified.
+The LDA will continue to work with Government and key stakeholders to explore how sites can be delivered

 Part 9 of the LDA Act outlines the specified percentage of housing to be built on relevant public lands that shall be used for social and affordable homes.
 In areas above 150,000 in population (Dublin and Cork cities), this is set at 100%, while in the remaining census towns it is set at 70%.